Difference Between IUI and IVF

 Both in vitro fertilisation (IVF) and intrauterine insemination (IUI) share some similarities, most of which pertain to the preparatory stages of the treatment and the fundamental steps involved in human conception.

 Both in vitro fertilisation (IVF) and intrauterine insemination (IUI) may involve the use of fertility drugs before the insemination or fertilisation process.
-The purpose of these drugs is to improve the success rate of fertilisation or to help with ovulation and help with egg retrieval in the case of IVF.
+These drugs aim to improve the success rate of fertilisation or to help with ovulation and egg retrieval in the case of IVF.

 Who Can Benefit from IUI?